notrichardpeng/SGAI-Outbreak-Willy1/README.md

 MAKE NOTE THAT THE ENTIRE TEXT FILE GETS REWRITTEN EACH GAME.

+To re-play the game, close the game tab and re-run `python main.py`

 Thanks for playing and we hope you have fun!
 Any constructive feedback is welcome.